 I use these super convenient parchment paper rounds in my air fryer.
 You can buy them in different sizes to fit your basket.

-There are actually now many pre-made parchment paper squares and circles that are made for the air fryer with holes already in it.
+There are actually now many pre-made parchment paper squares, circles, and trays that are made for the air fryer with holes already in it.
 You can find one that properly fits your basket.
-There are disposable paper liners that act like baskets of their own to put food in.
+When using parchment paper designed for use with an air fryer when cooking, you can rest easy that it won’t put your food or the machine in jeapardy.

 Finally, you can also just cut your own piece of parchment paper from a roll, but it won’t have any holes in it to allow for good air circulation.

-Is it Safe to Use Parchment Paper in the Air Fryer?
+Is it Safe to Use Air Fryer Parchment Paper?

-It is safe to use parchment paper in the air fryer, just as it is in the oven.
+Parchment paper is safe to use with this appliance, just as it is in the oven.
 The same precautions should be taken.

 As an added safety check, never leave the air fryer unattended when using parchment paper in the basket and make sure the paper doesn’t touch the heating element.
 It’s best to only use it when cooking something heavy enough to ensure the paper stays down and doesn’t float up to the top where the heating element is.